Posted on October 3, 2018

 Updating your Public Profile URL can also help to boost your credibility.
 If you’ve taken the time to figure this out and make these changes, a recruiter or new connection might assume:

 - You understand that it's the little things that matter.

 - You are interested in presenting your best self.

 Plus, a customized URL has a neater look to include on your resume, your email signature, or your business card.

 To Customize Your LinkedIn Public Profile URL:

-Find 'Edit public profile URL' to the right of your profile photo.
+Click on the words 'Edit public profile & URL' to the right of your profile photo.

 Click the ‘Edit’ (pencil) icon next to your URL.